MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 Dissolve boundaries for hybrid teams with a device designed to make meetings more inclusive.
 Surface Hub 3 provides a premium, AI-powered experience certified for Microsoft Teams.
 Users can seamlessly join meetings across different platforms like Zoom, Cisco Webex, and Google Meet.

 - **Surface Hub Smart Camera** offers remote participants the best possible view of the room.
-  - AI-powered automatic framing keeps participants in view even when they move or interact with content.
   - Ultra-wide 136-degree field of view with high-quality glass optics and a low-light sensor.
+  - Surface Hub Smart Camera integrates with **IntelliFrame** to keep participants in view as they move or interact with content, ensuring a dynamic and inclusive meeting experience.
 - **One-touch join**: Join Microsoft Teams, Zoom, or Webex meetings with a single tap on the home screen.
 - **Facial expressions and body language** are vividly rendered on the 4K touchscreen display, delivering a more natural and inclusive experience for remote and in-room participants.

 ### AI-powered speaker recognition

-Surface Hub 3 introduces **AI-powered speaker recognition**, enhancing the meeting experience by identifying individual voices in the room.
-This feature powers [**Copilot in Teams meetings**](https://support.microsoft.com/office/use-copilot-in-microsoft-teams-meetings-0bf9dd3c-96f7-44e2-8bb8-790bedf066b1
-), ensuring that meeting contributions are accurately attributed to each participant, even in hybrid environments.
-Background noise is suppressed, making meetings easier to follow and ensuring each speaker's contributions are clearly heard.
+Surface Hub 3 introduces **AI-powered speaker recognition**, enhancing the meeting experience by identifying individual voices in the room for participants who have opted in through voice enrollment.
+With clear consent and privacy in mind, this feature ensures that meeting contributions are accurately attributed to each speaker, supporting better follow-up and collaboration.
+Background noise is suppressed, creating a clearer, more focused environment for all participants.

 - **Speaker recognition**: Identifies participants' voices in the room by analyzing vocal characteristics, ensuring individual contributions are tracked.
   - **Voice enrollment**: End users can easily create a voice profile via [aka.ms/voiceprofile](https://aka.ms/voiceprofile), allowing their voice to be recognized in meetings.